saymrwulf/uhd/notes.md

 2020-02-13T00:11:00 - Implementing approach from a new paper read last night (uhd) 2020-02-24T20:03:00 - Implementing approach from a new paper read last night (uhd) 2020-02-24T02:11:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd)
+2003 paper) (uhd) 2020-04-14T03:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)